cdcgi/user-service/doc/acl.md

 ### Logic

 #### Validation
-- model : required and not empty
-- foreign_key: required and not empty
+- parent_id: required and not empty
-- acos_id: required and not empty
+- alias: required and not empty

 *if any special logic, please write down the logic here. thanks*